1.3.2 A fundamental question already raised.

 [from chapter 6] ... it emerges that living matter, while not eluding the laws of physics as established up to date, is likely to involve other laws of physics hitherto unknown, which, however, once they have been revealed, will form just as integral a part of this science as the former.

 [from chapter 7, Is life based on the laws of physics?] ... we must be prepared to find a new type of physical law ... (which would solve the question raised in §1 on this page).

-When the conclusion of a logical discourse, in this case, the trend to the "heat death", is in contradiction with an important fact, the evolution of the forms of life - at least on our planet - it means that, in posing the problem, an argument was not taken into account.
+When the conclusion of a logical discourse, in this case the tendency towards the "death of heat", and therefore the tendency towards involution, can be contradicted by an important fact, the evolution of the forms of life, at least on our planet, it means that, in posing the problem, an argument was not taken into account.
 Then the logic ceases to be a useful tool.

 The missing piece of the mosaic.

 The new law, the missing piece of the mosaic, must be discovered and then included in the discourse on the entropy.

 On the next page I will show how the missing piece consists of the cumulative-dissipative processes, first revealed by the seeds.